vanhoutenbos/ga/docs/technical-architecture.md

   - Full PWA implementation with offline capabilities
   - Service workers for background sync and caching
   - Web App Manifest for installability on devices
-  - Responsive design optimized for mobile, tablet, and desktop
-  - Modular component architecture for reusable UI elements
+  - Responsive design optimized for mobile, tablet, and desktop  - Modular component architecture for reusable UI elements
   - Device API integration for camera (QR code scanning) and geolocation
+  - Internationalization (i18n) with react-i18next for multi-language support

 - **Single Application with Role-Based Modules**
   - Unified codebase for scoring, viewing, and administration